Papers

 Key Contributions and Findings

-1. Problem Identification: The paper identifies a critical issue concerning the selection of in-context examples in the few-shot learning paradigm of GPT-3.
+1. Problem Identification: The study identifies a critical issue concerning the selection of in-context examples in the few-shot learning paradigm of GPT-3.
 Prior observations indicated that GPT-3’s performance can vary significantly depending on the chosen examples, thereby implying room for improving the in-context example selection process.

 2. Proposed Method - KATE: The authors introduce KATE (k-Nearest Neighbor-Augmented in-conText Example selection), a retrieval-based method designed to select in-context examples that are semantically similar to the test samples.
 The method leverages pre-trained sentence encoders to determine the semantic similarity.